watt-rs/watt/README.md

 1. No null values, no exceptions.
 2. Clear error messages.
 3. A practical type system.
-4. Simple and easy-to-yse pattern matching.
+4. Simple and easy-to-use pattern matching.

 🦣 Logical expressions and types:
 ```